-20 Telltale Signs of a Deceptive Catfish — Spotting a catfish in the computer age!
+19 signs of a catfish — How to spot a catfish in the computer age?

 I’m sure we’re all familiar with the term “catfish”—a person who pretends to be someone else.